 Kate Christison-Lagay, Co-Director, ’13-14; Advisor Emeritus

-Kate is a sixth year in Dr. Yale Cohen’s lab.
+Kate is a seventh year in Dr. Yale Cohen’s lab.
 Her research is on the neural code underlying auditory perception.
 When she’s not thinking about perception, she’s busy reading everything she can gets her hands on, trying new recipes, and finding adventures in and outside of Philadelphia!
 Kate can be contacted at katechri at upenn dot edu.

 Alyse Thomas, General Member